jchacks/robots/README.md

 __This repo just went through a large rewrite and is currently missing some of the features described below.
 It is planned to add them back in.__

 To summarise the repo now relies on an `Engine` class that is not _easily_ accessible by user code.
-The objects that the engine interacts with are different from those that the 'user' will use to write their AI.
+The objects that the engine interacts with are different from those that the 'User' will use to write their AI.
+New concepts:
-`Engine -> RobotData`
+* `Engine -> RobotData`
-`User -> Robot`
+* `User -> Robot`

-Uni-directional update happens from `RobotData -> Robot`
+The engine reads the users intent from attributes on `Robot` then calculates the environments updates.
+Once finished an update happens from `RobotData -> Robot`.
+This should make it more difficult for a User to set the position of a Robot, effectively teleporting around the environment.

 ***